Lee Goldberg is a reporter/anchor NEWS CENTER Maine. He specializes in general assignment reporting and anchoring NEWS CENTER NOW at 5PM daily.

 In his spare time, Lee volunteers with the Maine Children's Cancer program, Sweetser, KIDS First, The Cromwell Center, The IRIS Network and others.

-He lives in the Portland area with his wife, five sons, one daughter, four dogs and five cats.
+He lives in the Portland area with his wife, six sons, one daughter, four dogs and five cats.

 TELL ME MORE